wstool/wst/README.md

 ## Installation

-WST, a Go-based tool, can be smoothly installed from the source using the following steps:
+WST, a Go-based tool, can be installed from the source using the following steps:

 ```shell
 git clone https://github.com/wstool/wst.git